DominikWrobel/airmusic/README.md

   - Change radio channel (Selecting from source list)
   - Current radio channel and current event
   - Supports authentication and multiple receivers
-  - Self INIT, after init the radio will turn off
+  - Self INIT, after init the radio will go into standby mode
   - Station logos work from v0.4
   - Unique ID is now working

 # What is not working right now:
   - No source selection, only Internet Radio is available
+  - This integration will work correctly only in Internet Redio mode

 # Minimum Requirements
   - Homeassistant core 2024.5.0